gbabbitt/MD_comparison_webserver/README.md

 $ sudo apt-get install apache2

-NOTE: This webserver will eventuall run on our Linux server, so it is simpler to develop and test it on a VirtualBox VM with Linux image
-(IF YOU DONT HAVE ACCESS TO A LINUX OS)
+NOTE: This webserver will eventually run on our Linux server, so it is simpler to develop and test it on a Linux Mint laptop.
+If you have an older unused laptop lying around, you should convert its OS to Linux Mint and use it as a machine for code development.
+You might also try VirtualBox VM with Linux image (IF YOU DONT HAVE ACCESS TO A LINUX OS ANY OTHER WAY), however I find that it can be very difficult to get client-side graphics to appear/function properly over the scaled graphics on a VM desktop.

 install Oracle VirtualBox and follow its instructions to build your VM using a Linux Mint .vdi file from osboxes.org https://www.virtualbox.org/